Blvd Auriol, Paris 13

 Wood structure / Prefabriquated concrete facade

-The rationale for prefabrication supported by the project mixes two complementary materials.
-Wood as support structure and the assembly of precast concrete architectural elements for wrapping.
-The structural frame is defined by the spacing of the shear walls which corresponds to both traditional spans with regard to the constructive principle adopted and the width of a living room type A or B. The wood material and its interfaces with a mineral material thus become project generators.
+The prefabrication logic supported by the project combines two complementary materials.
+Wood (CLT panels) as a load-bearing structure and the assembly of self-supporting architectural elements in prefabricated concrete sanded or smooth to surround it.
+The structural frame is defined by the spacing of the slits which corresponds both to traditional spans with regard to the construction principle adopted as well as to the width of a type A or B living room.
+The wood material and its interfaces with a mineral material thus become project generators.
+Each of the materials questioning its own limits and characteristics.
+The materiality, the granulometry, and the palette of "sand" tones are declined according to the degree of intimacy of the spaces.